About me

 Martial Arts

 During my Freiburg years I noticed I was getting out of shape.
 I wanted a sport that would drag me back into discipline, and because I am naturally competitive, martial arts was an easy choice.
 I started with Wing Chun, but after about a year I switched to Muay Thai because I wanted more pressure testing and competition.
 That became my second big passion next to programming.
-In total I spent around one and a half years in Thailand, training hard and mixing in Western boxing.
+All in, I spent about a year and a half in Thailand — training daily, fighting when I could, and mixing in Western boxing on the side.
 It gave me structure when life got noisy and changed how I deal with stress: less overthinking, more focused execution.

 Around ten years into Muay Thai I took the next step and started coaching.
 After getting a teacher's certificate from MTBD (largest Muay Thai federation in Germany), I taught classes at my home gym in Freiburg.
 Fun fact: coaching fighting and building software are weirdly similar: